Mu-Y/DiariST/README.md

 SAtBLEU: 16.81
 ```

 Note that SAgBLEU and SAtBLEU are uttearnce-order sensitive, but not time-stamp sensitive.
-If your speech translation system does not generate precise timestamps, you can simply set dummy timestamps.
+If your speech translation system does not generate precise timestamps, you can simply set dummy timestamps in the TSV file.

 ## License
 |  | License |